|Passing clouds from my window by Jos van Riswick. The artist has

 action to give more impact to the objects I am depicting.

-Also, using less detail works to my advantage and prevents
+Also, using less detail works to my advantage when creating a landscape painting and prevents

 my hand from cramping as I try to use tiny controlled brush or pencil strokes to capture